ghinnaannora21/data-engineer-digitalentkominfobeginner_and_profesional/README.md

 # data-engineer-digitalentkominfo-professional-academy
-project by course digitalent kominfo
+project from the digitalent kominfo course